One of my favourite activities on a month long trip to Mexico was swimming in the cenotes.

 Check out my favourite cenotes in the Yucatan Peninsula.

-Cenote Sammay lies about 4km outside of Valladolid and is located in the grounds of Hacienda Selva Maya.
+Cenote Saamal lies about 4km outside of Valladolid and is located in the grounds of Hacienda Selva Maya.

 To get there, follow a tarmac path from Valladolid along the highway heading towards Merida.
 I walked there in less than an hour but you can also ride a bike there.

-Entry is 50 MXN (Mexican Pesos) or $3.50AUD.
+Entry is 150 MXN.
 A lifejacket is mandatory and can be hired for a small fee at the entrance to the cenote.